Emergence of Compositional Language with Deep Generational Transmission: Related work

 \paragraph{Language Emergence in Deep Learning.} Recent work in deep learning has increasingly focused on multi-agent environments where deep agents learn to accomplish goals (possibly cooperative or competitive) by interacting appropriately with the environment and each other.
 Some of this work has shown that deep agents will develop their own language where none exists initially if driven by a task which requires communication~\cite{foerster16,fergus16,baroni16}.
-Most relevant is similar work which focuses on conditions under which \emph{compositional} language emerges as deep agents learn to cooperate~\cite{mordatch_abbeel,emnlp}.
+Most relevant is work which focuses on conditions under which \emph{compositional} language emerges as deep agents learn to cooperate~\cite{mordatch_abbeel,emnlp}.
 Both \citet{mordatch_abbeel} and \citet{emnlp} find that limiting the vocabulary size so that there aren't too many more words than there are objects to refer to encourages compositionality, which follows earlier results in evolutionary linguistics~\cite{nowak00}.
 Follow up work has continued to investigate the emergence of compositional language among neural agents, mainly focusing on perceptual as opposed to symbolic input and how the structure of the input relates to the tendency for compositional language to emerge~\cite{choi18,havrylov17,lazaridou18}.
-Other work investigating emergent translation has shown that Multi Agent interaction leads to better translation~\cite{lee18emerge}, but they do not measure compositionality.
+Other work has shown that Multi Agent interaction leads to better emergent translation~\cite{lee18emerge}, but it does not measure compositionality.

-\paragraph{Cultural Evolution and Neural Nets.} Some work has considered the evolution of ideas by cultural transmission using neural agents.
-Most recently, \citet{bengio12_culture} considers what benefit cultural evolution might bestow on neural agents.
-The main idea is that culturally transmitted ideas may provide an important mechanism for escaping local minima in large complex models.
-Experiments in \citet{knowledge_matters} followed up on that idea and supported part of the hypothesis by showing that supervision of intermediate representations allows a more complex toy task to be learned.
-Unlike our work, these experiments use direct language supervision provided by the designed environment rather than indirect and implicit supervision provided by other agents.
+\paragraph{Cultural Evolution and Neural Nets.} Somewhat recently, \citet{bengio12_culture} suggested that culturally transmitted ideas may help in escaping from local minima.
+Experiments in \citet{knowledge_matters} support this idea by showing that supervision of intermediate representations allows a more complex toy task to be learned.
+Unlike our work, these experiments use direct supervision provided by the designed environment rather than indirect and implicit supervision provided by other agents.

+Two concurrent works examine the role of periodic agent replacement on language emergence -- albeit in different environments.
+In \citet{ease_of_teaching} replacement is used to encourage languages to be easy to teach, and this in turn causes compositionality.
+In \citet{deep_coev} neural language is transmitted through a bottleneck caused by replacement.
+The resulting language has increased efficiency and effectiveness, with further results showing that co-evolving the agents themselves with the language amplifies the effect.
+Both of these works support our central observations.